802.11ah Packet Error Rate Simulation for 2x2 TGah Channel

 This example simulates the S1G-Short format with no impairment correction apart from channel estimation and equalization.
 The received signal is synchronized to the start of the packet by compensating for a known delay and the default OFDM demodulation symbol sampling offset.
 No frequency synchronization is performed.
-For information on how to automatically detect and synchronize to the received signal, see the following examples for 802.11n™ and 802.11ac™:
+For information on how to automatically detect and synchronize to the received signal, see these examples for 802.11n™ and 802.11ac™.

 This example also demonstrates how a

 parfor loop can be used instead of the

 for loop when simulating each SNR point to speed up a simulation.